scmata/first-hugo-site/content/about.md

 ---
 My name is Sean Chidozie Mata.
 I am a student in Engineering Science at the University of Oxford.

-What I am interested in learning about right now: start ups, a career research in industry and academia, engineering
+What I am interested in learning about right now: start ups, career prospects in industry and academia, engineering

+Currently reading: Man's Search For Meaning

 ## Goals:
 * Creating a sustainable, **happier and more equal** society